Pontifical Lateran University: Faculties

 The university is divided into four faculties: Philosophy, Theology, Canon Law, and Civil law.
 The University is one of the few places that offers a doctorate Utriusque Iuris, i.e., in both civil and church law.
 The Pastoral Institute "Redemptor Hominis" trains future teachers for teaching in seminaries and theological institutes as well as pastoral workers who are experts in the various fields of ecclesial life.
 In 2015, the Lateran and Villanova University's Center for Church Management and Business Ethics formed a cooperative program whereby students from each university can take courses online and study at the other institution.

 According to the Decree of the Ministry of university and Scientific Research of the Italian Republic of 21 September 2006, implementing Law No. 63, March 5, 2004, the Laurea in Law (L/31) and Laurea Magistrale in Law (LMG/01) are equivalent to degrees issued by Italian universities.

-October 2021 Pope Francis established an interdisciplinary study cycle on Ecology and the Environment with a UNESCO chair on "the future of education for sustainability".
+In October 2021 Pope Francis established an interdisciplinary study cycle on Ecology and the Environment with a UNESCO chair on "the future of education for sustainability".

 Library

-The library of the Pontifical Lateran University - "Library of Blessed Pius IX", known originally as the "Biblioteca Pia" - was founded by Pope Pius IX in 1854.
+The library of the Pontifical Lateran University – "Library of Blessed Pius IX", known originally as the "Biblioteca Pia" – was founded by Pope Pius IX in 1854.
 The history of the library is connected directly to the foundation of the university at its original seat at St. Apollinare in Rome.
 The library is in fact a collection of smaller libraries from various ecclesial and academic institutes in Rome which have been amalgamated to form the present library.
 The library consists of collections from the private libraries of Pope Gregory XIII, Pope Pius IX, Pope Pius XII, the German College, the monastery of SS.
 Bonifacio and Alessio on the Aventine, and the library of the Geronimiani fathers.
 Successively various ex-alumni have contributed to the library.

 A new building for the housing of the library and reading room was built and officially inaugurated by Pope Benedict XVI on 21 October 2007.